Basic information on plastics

 • Since the material is relatively soft, the surface of the top of the walls between the wells is irregular.
 This may result in cross-contamination between cultures in adjacent wells.
 Therefore, we "flatten" the top-surface of the polypropylene microplates that we sell, by melting the upper 0.2 mm of the walls using a hot flat glass plate.

-Both the detoxification process (involving multiple manual steps), and the flattening procedure are very labour-intensive, and therefore the price has to be relatively high to cover the labour costs (all work is done in the Netherlands), even though our margin on these products are minimal
+Both the detoxification process (involving multiple manual steps), and the flattening procedure are very labour-intensive, and therefore the price has to be relatively high (all work is done in the Netherlands)

 Contact us